ACADEMY OF DOCTORAL PAs, INC, ByLaws

 a.
 He/She shall submit for the Finance and Fund Development Committee approval of all expenditures of funds raised by the Advisory Board, proposed capital expenditures (equipment and furniture) , by the staff of the agency.

 b.
 He/She shall present a complete and accurate report of the finances raised by this Advisory Board at each meeting of the members, or at any other time upon request to the Advisory Board.

 c.
 He/She shall have the right of inspection of the funds resting with the Academy, including budgets and subsequent audit reports.

 d.
 It shall be the duty of the Treasurer to assist in direct audits of the funds of the program according to funding source guidelines and generally accepted accounting principles.

 e.
 He/She shall perform such other duties as may be prescribed by the Advisory Board or the President under whose supervision he/she shall be.

 Section 5.
 Election of Officers

 The Nominating Committee shall submit at the meeting prior to the annual meeting the names of those persons for the respective offices of the Advisory Board.
 Nominations shall also be received from the floor after the report of the Nominating Committee.
 The election shall be held at the annual meeting of the Advisory Board.
-Those officers elected shall serve a term of two (2) years, commencing at the next meeting following the annual meeting.
+Those officers elected shall serve a term of one (1) year, commencing at the next meeting following the annual meeting.

 Officers of the Executive Committee shall be eligible to succeed themselves in their respective offices for six years.
 A review and revision will occur periodically by the Executive Committee.